rayfin-ucsd/CSE151AGroupProject/README.md

 ## E. Discussion (Overall)

-In our analysis of the U.S. Government Revenue Collections, we explored a variety of methods and techniques all the way from data preprocessing to model application.
+In our analysis of the U.S. Government Revenue Collections, we explored a variety of models and techniques all the way from data preprocessing to model application.
 Initially, we weren't sure what variables would contribute the most to predicting future revenue collections, but through exploratory data analysis, we identified key predictors such as fiscal quarter, electronic category, and channel type.
 After cleaning and processing, and through identifying key variables, we were able to start model creation.
 Our first attempt wasn't great, and highlighted the limitations of linear regression for our complex dataset, particularly in capturing the nonlinear relationships between predictors and revenue collections.
 This guided our next attempts at modeling, by using more complicated models (i.e., neural networks), which allowed for a more nuanced prediction of future revenue collections.
 The accuracy of Model 2/3 were significantly better, as the deep learning techniques implemented in Model 2/3 adapted more flexibly to the dataset, capturing complex patterns that linear models could not.
 If we were to continue further creating a new model, a next step would be to explore hybrid models that combine both deep neural networks and traditional statistical methods, such as ensemble techniques or boosting methods.
 These could offer even greater predictive accuracy and robustness by leveraging both approaches.
 Overall, this project has showcased the importance of flexibility in model selection and the value of iteratively testing out different methods.

 ### Exploratory data analysis (EDA Discussion)